 World Rewilding Day launched this year (March 20th) with a short promo narrated by Malaika Vaz, a young presenter and wildlife filmmaker from India.
-If you missed it, you can view it below.
 We caught up with Malaika to find out a bit more about her, her work and her views on rewilding in India and around the world.

 Hi Malaika.
 We loved meeting you during the making of the Global Rewilding promo.
 Can you tell us a little about what you do, please?

 I’m a wildlife filmmaker and TV presenter.
 I present, produce and direct documentaries on the environment for global media networks like Nat Geo Wild, Discovery Channel, the BBC, Al Jazeera and Animal Planet.
 I run a production company and get to work with a really talented and fun team in some of the most remote and hostile habitats as part of my work telling stories about our planet.

 How did you got into nature and the wild?

 I think I’ve always known that I was destined to spend a lot of time adventuring in the wild, whether that is hiking in the Himalayas or diving in the mystical islands of the Andaman and Nicobar archipelago.
 When I started out as a filmmaker at 18, I instinctively knew that it was the right career for me as it allowed me to explore threatened wild places and communicate the stories of those ecosystems and communities to the world.